 The CCB is increased annually to keep up with the rising inflation index and offset the high costs of raising children in Canada.

-The CCB Young Child Supplement (CCBYCS) is also a part of the federal government’s child tax benefits increase in 2021.
-The program ended in December, 2021 and is no longer available.
+The CCB Young Child Supplement (CCBYCS), also called the Canada Child Benefit Extra Payment, is a part of the federal government’s child tax benefits increase in 2021.
+The program ended in December 2021 and is no longer available.

 The federal government earmarked about $2 billion in May 2020 for the Child Tax Benefit increase in 2021, leading to a $300 CCB increase for each eligible child to curb the rising inflation index caused by the impact of the COVID-19 pandemic on low-medium-income Canadian families.